pnnl/tesp/install/Linux/Ubuntu_build.rst

  cd java
  make
- make install
+ sudo make install

 The *make install* step may not work on WSL.
-A manual example is *cp fncs.jar ../../tesp/examples/loadshed/java*
+A manual example is *cp fncs.jar $TESP_INSTALL/java*

 These instructions install HELICS to /usr/local.
 Use the graphical version of CMake for configuring a build with $TESP_INSTALL.